kmichailidou/kmichailidou/README.md

 - ⚡ Fun fact: ...
 -->

-I'm pasionate with data for about 2 years.
-I have done some projects in order to expand my skills in data analysis, data cleaning, data modeling, and exploratory analysis using Python, SQL and R language.
+I've been passionate about data for  2 years.
+I have done some projects to expand my skills in data analysis, data cleaning, data modeling, and exploratory analysis using Python, SQL, and R language.
 Additionally, I'm proficient in utilizing statistical techniques to uncover insights and support decision-making.
 Moreover, I'm detail-oriented and methodical, with a focus on accuracy and data integrity.
-Lastly, I have strong critical thinking and problem-solving skills, allowing for effective identification of data trends and patterns.
+Lastly, I have strong critical thinking and problem-solving skills, allowing for the effective identification of data trends and patterns.
 Eager to expand my analytical skills and contribute to data-driven strategies as a junior data analyst.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/kiriaki-michailidou/)